Rui Costa

-Nicknamed "The Maestro", Costa spent the majority of his football career with Benfica in Portugal and Fiorentina and AC Milan in Italy.
+Costa spent the majority of his football career with Benfica in Portugal and Fiorentina and AC Milan in Italy.
 In a top-flight career spanning 17 years, he won several trophies, including one Primeira Liga title, one Taça de Portugal, one Serie A title, three Coppa Italia, one UEFA Champions League and one UEFA Super Cup.
 A Portuguese international, he amassed 94 caps and scored 26 goals for A Seleção and represented the country in three UEFA European Championships and one FIFA World Cup.

-Considered one of the best playmakers of all time, Costa usually played as an attacking midfielder and was particularly known for his excellent technique, playmaking ability, and eye for goal from midfield.
+Costa usually played as an attacking midfielder and was particularly known for his excellent technique, playmaking ability, and eye for goal from midfield.
 He is regarded as one of the best midfielders in world football and one of Portugal's best players of all time.
 In 2004, he was named by Pelé in the FIFA 100 as one of the 125 greatest living football players.

 Club career

 Benfica

 At age five, Costa joined the infant indoor football team of Damaia Ginásio Clube.
 Costa tried his luck at Benfica.
 Within ten minutes of training, Portugal legend Eusébio, who was supervising the youngsters, was impressed with Costa's skills.
 Up until 1990, Costa played for Benfica's youth squads.
-In his first full season, he was loaned to A.D.
-Fafe on a season-long deal.
+In his first full season, he was loaned to Fafe on a season-long deal.

 In 1991, after the Under-21 World Cup, which Portugal won after a penalty kick scored by Costa, he returned to Benfica.
 In his first full season with Benfica, he was featured regularly in Benfica's team.
 In his next two seasons, his role in the team would prove to be pivotal as Benfica captured two trophies.
 He formed a formidable midfield partnership with João Vieira Pinto.
 During his last two seasons with Benfica in his first spell with the club, he won the Taça de Portugal in 1993 and the Portuguese First Division title in 1993–94.
-This would be Benfica's last league title for 11 years.
+This would be Benfica's last league title for the next ten seasons.